justen002/no-idea-what-i-am-doing/README.md

-# no-idea-what-i-am-doing
-really have no idea what i am doing
-       (just plz tell me what is fun on this web site)
+     (just plz tell me what is fun on this web site) (what do I do in the progects) so lost